-a creative based in Southern California.
+Lani Yamanaka (she/her) is a Dance Artist based in Southern California.

-I grew up in San Diego, honing my technical skills in Dance while training and competing in Judo - a Japanese martial art form I carry layered in my dancing body, honoring my heritage as a multigenerational Japanese-American woman.
+Lani began honing her technical skills in Dance while training and competing in Judo - a Japanese martial art honoring her heritage as a multigenerational Japanese-American woman.

 She continued her artistic pursuits at the University of California, Irvine graduating in 2015 with BFAs in Dance and Choreography.
 At UCI, she performed works by Saleemah E. Knight, Shaun Boyle, Will Johnston, and graciously took part in Donald McKayle's Etude Ensemble, performing featured roles in his iconic works, I've Known Rivers, Captain, and Even As The River And The Sea Are One.